 looking down our noses on the poor and deprived.

 We place such importance on possessions and pride

 and yet all we are doing is stretching the divide.

 We wake every day expecting nothing to change;

 that all that we have will remain for an age.

-But life as we know it is such a fragile thing,
+But the life that we know is a fickle old thing,

-no matter how much we dress it with baubles and bling.
+no matter how we dress it with baubles and bling.

 the baubles can break and be tarnished by rust.

 police tape holding back crowds who are staring